ibpaul/workshop/README.md

 # Workshop
-Tools for developing algorithms.
+Tools for developing signal processing algorithms and evaluating their performance.

+ - *runner* - Command-line utility for performance timing.
+ - *workshop* - GUI for performance timing.

-## Build and Run
+## runner - Build and Run
-The project can be built and run with the following environments.
+The *runner* tool can be built and run with the following environments.

  - Windows - Visual Studio 2022
  - Windows - CLion 2022.2.3